andrewjh271/odin_facebook/README.md

 - This page in the [docs](https://edgeapi.rubyonrails.org/classes/ActiveStorage/Attached/One.html#method-i-attach) clarify what happens when attaching persisted vs unpersisted records.

-I encountered some difficulties attaching an image from a file or URL rather than a user upload. `User::from_omniauth`, for instance, involves some gymnastics to attach a file without leaving it open:
+Attaching a file by letting the user upload one in a form worked immediately, but I encountered some difficulties attaching an image from a file or URL.
+This block in `User::from_omniauth`, for instance, would throw an `IOError: closed stream` because the `io` file needs to still be open at the end of the `first_or_create` block (and the `File.open` block closes the file):

 ```ruby
 where(provider: auth.provider, uid: auth.uid).first_or_create do |user|